ThomasOMara/Clem-AI/README.md

 ### Sentiment Analysis

-The sentiment level (positive / negative) of the text is determined using the VADER sentiment analysis tool.
+An estimation of the sentiment level (positive / negative) of text is determined using the VADER sentiment analysis tool.

 ### AI Responses